 This process can be emotionally charged, but it is important to view it as a collaboration between editor, reviewers and authors to ensure that only the best research is disseminated, and in the best possible form.

 The contract between the publisher Elsevier and UK universities is due for renewal in December 2021 and the sector is currently entering negotiations to secure the best possible outcome for the research community.
-The University of Cambridge will shortly be starting a consultation process with researchers and academics and we welcome feedback and expressions of interest from anyone wishing to participate in future events and engagement plans.
+The University of Cambridge is currently involved in a consultation process with researchers and academics.
+A document has been circulated to Heads of School to advise them on how to contribute.
+We welcome feedback and expressions of interest from anyone wishing to participate in future events and engagement plans.
 You can contribute via the following methods:

 The University has a strong Researcher Development Programme full of online training, podcasts, 1:1 support, and lots more.

 Cambridge University Libraries have created a useful Research Skills Guide to multiple aspects of research.

 Learn about research tools with the 23 Research Things online training programme.